mbaek01/CLIP-from-scratch/README.md

 ## How to Use
 ### Training

+Note: This implementation uses Apple's MPS for GPU acceleration.
+If you're using a different platform or GPU, make sure to adjust the device settings accordingly (e.g., replace "mps" with "cuda").

 Ensure you have the CIFAR-10 dataset or download it via Hugging Face's datasets library.

 Run the train.py script: